 Acacia Johnson is a photographer from Alaska, focused on human relationships to the earth's Polar Regions.
 A graduate of the Rhode Island School of Design, Acacia now lives in Scandinavia and exhibits her work internationally.

-Acacia now works as a seasonal expedition guide and lecturer in Greenland, Svalbard, the Canadian Arctic and Antarctica, where she lectures on photography, Arctic indigenous culture, and visual representations of the Polar Regions.
-She has made nearly 50 expeditions to the Polar Regions both for work and personal projects.
+Acacia often works as a seasonal expedition guide and lecturer in Greenland, Svalbard, the Canadian Arctic and Antarctica, where she lectures on photography, Arctic indigenous culture, and visual representations of the Polar Regions.
+She has made over 50 expeditions to the Polar Regions both for work and personal projects.
 When not at sea, she spends her time in Alaska and Scandinavia.

-For print sales, visit Acacia's web shop.
-For commissions or assignments, please contact Acacia directly at email@example.com.
+For print sales, commissions or assignments, please contact Acacia directly at email@example.com.